AIRES: A system for air shower simulations: List of IDL directives.

-This directive belongs to the model-dependent IDL instruction set and may be changed or not implemented in future versions of AIRES. \idl MFPThreshold \stx{\akw;MFPThre;shold\ ; \vkw;energy;} \dft{\kw;MFPThreshold 50 GeV;} \shdir Threshold energy for the currently effective mean free paths\footnote{The obsolete AIRES 1.4.2 directive \obsidlbfx;BartolThreshold; is no longer supported, it must be replaced by directive \kwbf;MFPThreshold;.}.
-All hadronic collisions with energy greater than or equal to this threshold will be processed using the current mfp parameterization (that can be set using directive \kwbf;MFPHadronic;); otherwise standard MFP's will be used. \vkw;energy; must be greater than or equal to 200 MeV.
+This directive belongs to the model-dependent IDL instruction set and may be changed or not implemented in future versions of AIRES. \idl MFPThreshold \stx{\akw;MFPThre;shold\ ; \vkw;energy;} \dft{\kw;MFPThreshold 50 GeV;} \shdir Threshold energy for the currently effective mean free paths.
+All hadronic collisions with energy greater than or equal to this threshold will be processed using the current mfp parameterization (that can be set using directive \kwbf;MFPHadronic;); otherwise standard MFP's will be used . \vkw;energy; must be greater than or equal to 200 MeV.